Offline Meta-Reinforcement Learning with Online Self-Supervision: The Problem with Na i ve Offline Meta-Reinforcement Learning

 \section{The Problem with Na\"{i}ve Offline Meta-Reinforcement Learning}

+Offline meta-RL is the composition of meta-RL and offline RL: the objective is to maximize the standard meta-RL objective using only a fixed set of replay buffers, $\buffers = \{\buff_i\}_{i=1}^\nbuffs$, where each buffer corresponds to data for one task.
 Offline meta-RL methods can in principle utilize the same constraint-based approaches that standard offline RL algorithms have used to mitigate distributional shift.
 However, they must also contend with an additional distribution shift challenge that is specific to the meta-RL scenario: distribution shift in $\bz$-space.

 Distribution shift in $\bz$-space occurs because meta-learning requires learning an exploration policy $\policy$ that generates data for adaptation.
-However, offline meta-learning only trains the adaptation procedure $\adapt(\bh)$ using offline data $\bh$ generated by a previous behavior policy, which we denote as $\behavior$.
-After offline training, there will be a mismatch between this learned exploration policy $\policy$ and the behavior policy $\behavior$, leading to a difference in the data $\bh$ and in turn, in the context variables $\bz = \adapt(\bh)$.
-In other words, if we write $p(\bz \mid \pi)$ to denote the marginal distribution over $\bz$ given data generated by policy $\pi$, the differences between trajectories from $\policy$ and $\behavior$ will result in differences between $p(\bz \mid \behavior)$ during offline training and $p(\bz \mid \policy)$ at meta-test time.
+However, offline meta-RL only trains the adaptation procedure $\adapt(\bh)$ using offline data generated by a previous behavior policy, which we denote as $\behavior$.
+After offline training, there will be a mismatch between this learned exploration policy $\policy$ and the behavior policy $\behavior$, leading to a difference in the history $\bh$ and in turn, in the context variables $\bz = \adapt(\bh)$.
+For example, in a robot manipulation setting, the offline dataset may contain smooth trajectories that were collected by a human teleoperator~\citep{kofman2005teleoperation}.
+In contrast, the learned exploration may contain jittering due learning artifacts or the use of a stochastic policy.
+This jittering may not impede the robot from exploring the environment, but may result in a trajectory distribution shift that degrades the adaptation process, which only learned to adapt to smooth, human-generated trajectories in the offline dataset.
+More formally, if $\pzoffline$ and $\pzonline$ denote the marginal distribution of $\bz$ given histories $\bh$ sampled using offline and online data, respectively, the differences between $\policy$ and $\behavior$ will lead to differences between $\pzoffline$ during offline training and $\pzonline$ at meta-test time.